• Skip to primary navigation

 Falafel can be served in several ways;

-• The most popular is a falafel pita sandwich, aka, falafel wrap.
-This can differ slightly between Middle Eastern countries and regions within each country, but typical ingredients include, falafel, fresh parsley, radish, fresh mint, tomato, onion, pickles and a generous amount of tarator (tahini sauce).
+• The most popular is a falafel pita sandwich, aka, falafel wrap which I have linked below with a photo.
+This can differ slightly between Middle Eastern countries and regions within each country, but typical ingredients include, falafel, fresh parsley, radish, fresh mint, tomato, onion, pickles and a generous amount of tahini sauce.

 The majority of these foods have been listed below.